taofit/REST-API-with-CRUD-in-Golang-/README.md

 # How to run and test the API

 1. Firstly, run all the statements in internal/go.sql file to create a mysql database and its tables.
+2. Secondly, modify the database connection on line 6 in internal/db.go file according to your local mysql connection setting.
-2. Go to cmd folder and run command: `go run main.go` to start the server.
+3. Go to cmd folder and run command: `go run main.go` to start the server.
-3. Open Postman->Body->raw, enter the json data according to the requirement in each endpoint below.
+4. Open Postman->Body->raw, enter the json data according to the requirement in each endpoint below.
-4. To run test, go to cms folder and run command: `go test -v`
+5. To run test, go to cms folder and run command: `go test -v`.
+The program implements the test to the officer API.
-5. API endpoints to the requirements is below:
+6. API endpoints to the requirements is below:

 - [ ] The police wants to able to add, edit and remove officers. (police officer endpoint:)
   - http://localhost:8080/officers                method: GET, description: fetch all the police officers, example: enter http://localhost:8080/officers in the postman's address input